Location Photography

 Booking and planning

-• Some popular trails now require you to book the parking — Tre Cime especially.
-Turning up without a reservation means waiting over an hour for a coach, which is as frustrating as it sounds.
+• Some popular trails now require you to book the parking, Tre Cime especially.
+Turning up without a booking means waiting over an hour for a coach, which is as frustrating as it sounds.

-• Use AllTrails for finding the best walks around famous areas, and to find shorter local walks on rainy days.
-See below for my personal recommendations.
+• Use AllTrails to find the best walks around the famous areas, and to find shorter local walks for rainy days.
+My recommendations are below.

-• Check the forecast before committing to your best photography walks.
-Save the iconic spots for the clearest days.
+• Check the forecast before committing to your best photography walks, and save the iconic spots for the clearest days.

 • Bring a serious waterproof.